 Building Automations

-Automations can be triggered by a variety of different inputs, from pressing a button in the Home Assistant interface through to using timers and sensors to trigger an automation.
+Automations can be triggered by various inputs, from pressing a button in the Home Assistant interface to using timers and sensors.

 In this first example, let's use a motion sensor to turn on some lamps.